percona/everest-doc/docs/reference/telemetry.md

 Participation in this **anonymous** program is optional, and you can opt-out if you prefer not to share any information.

-Read our [privacy statement](https://www.percona.com/privacy-policy#h.e34c40q8sb1a) and [telemetry documentation](../reference/telemetry.md) to learn more.
+Read our [privacy statement](https://www.percona.com/privacy-policy#h.e34c40q8sb1a) to learn more.

 ## What information is collected